-Blood pressure is measured both when your heart beats and in the periods of rest in between.
-The measurement of your blood pumping through your arteries is called systolic pressure.
-The measurement for the periods of rest is called diastolic pressure.
-Blood pressure is written with the systolic number above the diastolic number.
-The National Institutes of Health (NIH) defines hypotension as being 90/60 or lower (NIH, 2012).
+Blood pressure is measured when your heart beats, and in the periods of rest between heartbeats.
+The measurement of your blood pumping through your arteries when the ventricles of the heart squeeze is called systolic pressure or systole.
+The measurement for the periods of rest is called diastolic pressure, or diastole.

 - large amounts of blood loss through injury